Pau0031/CKAN-SpecNet/README.md

 # CKAN-SpecNet

-**CKAN-SpecNet: Intelligent Decoding of Functional Group Multiplicity and Substructural Isomerism from Infrared Spectroscopy via Deep Neural Networks**
+**Intelligent Decoding of Functional Group Multiplicity and Substructural Isomerism from Infrared Spectroscopy via Deep Neural Networks**

-A deep learning architecture combining Kolmogorov-Arnold Networks with CNNs for functional group enumeration and isomer identification from mid-infrared spectra.
+A deep learning architecture combining Kolmogorov-Arnold Networks (KAN) with CNNs for functional group enumeration and isomer identification from mid-infrared spectra.

 ## Overview